Areas of Law: How to Become a Public Lawyer

 - procedural law

-and so, you will have to cover a broad range of legal sectors that coincide with your work.
-Cases challenging a government decision can be initiated by a citizen who is unsatisfied with the authority, who asks the court for judicial review – which will oversee, evaluate and rule on the citizen’s claim.
+As a public lawyer, you will have to cover a broad range of legal sectors that coincide with your work.
+Cases challenging a government decision can be initiated by a citizen who is unsatisfied with the authority or who asks the court for judicial review, which will oversee, evaluate and rule on the citizen’s claim.

 On a day-to-day basis, a public lawyer might have to:

 - Attend meetings with clients

 - Research and understand government policies or decisions and their respective overseeing laws

 - Review previous rulings in the public law sector and compare them to your matter

 - Reach out and work with experts in public policies relating to your matter

 - Investigate and evaluate evidence that might be crucial to your case

 - Compare your papers with previous rulings in the UK courts

 - Meet with barristers to discuss and plan a matter that is going to trial